Guide for Authors

 Multi-part papers are not to be considered.
 Papers that are requested by the editors to be revised must be returned within 4 weeks or they will be regarded as withdrawn.
 This journal has no page charges.

 This journal operates a blind review process.
 All contributions are typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-The Editor is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor is responsible for the final decision regarding the acceptance or rejection of articles.
 The Editor’s decision is final.
-Editors are not involved in decisions about papers which they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
+Editors are not involved in decisions about papers that they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Any such submission is subject to all of the journal’s usual procedures, with peer review handled independently of the relevant editor and their research groups.

-This journal uses blind review, which means the identities of the authors are known to the reviewers.
+This journal uses blind review, which means the identities of the authors are not known to the reviewers.

 Subdivision – numbered sections